 So confidence is often more important in determining the outcome of a discussion than facts, due to the insecure nature of our egos.

 Having an ego isn’t a bad thing.
 It’s a positive element in our evolution as human beings.
-But if we strongly identify with it, the outcome is quite delusional.
+But if we identify with it too strongly, the outcome is quite delusional.